 P.S.
 Crazy about soups, like me?
 Try the beef noodle soup, it’ll blow your mind!
 Also the traditional Bey’s soup is infamous in these parts and it’s made with chicken, okra, and a few more soup-y goodies.
 Every now and then I want the simplest soup I can find, and I go for the potato soup.

-- 2–3 bigger pieces of chicken with skin (thighs or legs)
+- 1 medium chicken (or 3–4 bigger pieces of chicken with skin*)

 - 1 egg